-The "Shared Inquiry" or Socratic method is at the heart of Harrison Middleton University’s teaching methodology.
-Participants in the Shared Inquiry process search for meaning, for answers to fundamental questions of human existence raised by primary texts.
+Inquiry-based discussion or Socratic method is at the heart of Harrison Middleton University’s teaching methodology.
+Participants in an inquiry-based discussion search for meaning, for answers to fundamental questions of human existence raised by primary texts.
 This search is inherently active; it is in essence a conversation between the author, the student, and the tutor.
-In the course of conversation, students will work to interpret the primary text, employing critical skills and drawing upon their own insights and experiences.
-Throughout their studies, students will have a series of one-to-one discussions (via telephone or Skype) with tutors over the coursework they designed.
+In the course of conversation, students will interpret the primary text, employ critical reading skills, and call upon previous knowledge and experiences.
+Throughout their studies, students engage in a series of one-to-one discussions (via Zoom) with tutors over the coursework they designed.

-Harrison Middleton University is accredited by the Distance Education Accrediting Commission (DEAC - www.deac.org) (formerly the Distance Education and Training Council – DETC).
+Harrison Middleton University is accredited by the Distance Education Accrediting Commission (DEAC).
 The DEAC is recognized by the U.S. Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
 Additional information may be found on the Distance Education Accrediting Commission website and the Council for Higher Education Accreditation website.

 Distance education accreditation is certification by a recognized body that a distance education institution has voluntarily undergone a comprehensive study and peer examination that has demonstrated that the institution does in fact meet the established standards.
 Basically, accreditation is a process that gives public recognition to institutions that meet certain standards.
 It is a promise that an institution will provide the quality of education it claims to offer.
 Accreditation assures the student that the institution operates on a sound financial basis, has an approved program of study, qualified instructors, adequate facilities and equipment, effective recruitment and admission policies, and advertises its courses truthfully.